 In real numbers, 27.8 billion MORE queries are performed on mobile than desktop in the United States alone.

-So it’s no wonder that, in 2018, Google launched the Mobile-First Index which overhauls its ENTIRE algorithm to focus on mobile.
+Based on the above facts, it’s no wonder that in 2018 Google launched the Mobile-First Index which overhauled its ENTIRE algorithm to focus on mobile.

 For SEO pros and webmasters, this wasn't a real surprise – it had been coming for a while.